Generating boundary conditions for a Boussinesq system: Numerical validations

-The maximum of the soliton is initially located on the left of the computational domain, at $x = -L/2$, so that the initial condition in the small domain is almost zero, and then the soliton propagates inside it.
+To test the imposition of the generating boundary condition we compute the numerical solution of the soliton on the small domain $[0,L]$ with L = 10.
+We use the nonlocal Lax-Friedrichs scheme and a constant time step $\delta_t = 0.8 \, \delta_x$ for $\mu = \eps = 0.3$, and $\delta_t = 0.9 \, \delta_x$ for $\mu = \eps = 0.1$, taking into account the values of the approximated eigenvalues.
+The space step is computed as $\delta_x = L/n_x$, with $n_x = 400, 600, 800, 1000, 1200, 1400, 1600, 1800, 2000$.
+The maximum of the soliton is initially located on the left of the computational domain, at $x = -L/2$, so that the initial datum in the small domain is almost zero, and then the soliton propagates inside it.
 The boundary conditions on the left boundary of the small domain are taken into account by imposing the reference solution and its second-order time derivative approximated with the classical centered second-order scheme.
-As the initial condition is zero near the right boundary $x = L$, no special effort is necessary for the computation at this boundary if the final time of the simulation is not too large.
+As the initial datum is zero near the right boundary $x = L$, no special effort is necessary for the computation at this boundary if the final time of the simulation is not too large.
 The values of $\zeta$ in the small domain at the final time for the reference solution and the numerical solution are plotted on Figure \ref{res_soliton}.
-The numerical results presented in Tables \ref{table_soliton3} and \ref{table_soliton4} show a first-order convergence.
+The numerical results are presented on Figures \ref{table_soliton3} and \ref{table_soliton4}.
+On Figure \ref{table_soliton4}, the slope of the linear regression obtained with all error points is completed with the slope of the linear regression obtained with the four more refined error points.
+Globally a first-order convergence is observed when the grid is sufficiently refined.